Gnaneshdivi/Project-Coir/README.md

 # Project còir

+**Project còir means fair and justice in the Scottish language.
+As the name suggests it is a project designed to maintain transparency and fairness in the lawsuits which are filed by different individuals.
+We used blockchain to solve some of the major problems reported by citizens across the country like data tampering and corruption.
+**

 ## Inspiration
 It was an incident that inspired us to come up with an idea like this.
 There is an old couple in our relatives who had suffered a lot from filing a case